nicolasriousset/localFolderToSharePoint/README.md

 # localFolderToSharePoint

-A set of PowerShell Scripts, relying on Pnp Powershell modules, to automate creation of SharePoint Teams Site, and upload of files to this site documents library from a local folder.
+A set of PowerShell Scripts, relying on Pnp Powershell modules, to automate creation of a SharePoint Teams Site, and upload of files to this site document library from a local folder.

 # Requirements
 PowerShell 7 mmust be installed : https://lazyadmin.nl/powershell/update-powershell/